mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 We eventually rolled out our women's onboarding after minorly increasing our visitor-lead conversion.
 However, our men's was still suffering.
 We ended up rolling back certain design improvements in an effort to get this experience up to parity.

-After exhausting all design improvement, our development team buckeled down to really understand where our experience was failing.
+After exhausting all design improvement, our development team buckled down to really understand where our experience was failing.
 This was a long and tedious process, but guess what we found...

 ## WE WON!!